Go to group assignment page

 There are two types of communications happening in my board that I can describe.

-The network between the phone and the esp32 is established thanks to a few libraries working together:
+The network between the phone and the ESP32 is established thanks to a few libraries working together:

-It is described on its documentation:
+It is described in its documentation:

 "Enables network connection (local and Internet) using the ESP32 built-in WiFi.
-With this library you can initiate Servers, Clients and send/receive UDP packets through WiFi.
+With this library, you can initiate Servers, Clients, and send/receive UDP packets through WiFi.
 The shield can connect either to open or encrypted networks (WEP, WPA).
 The IP address can be assigned statically or through a DHCP.
 The library can also manage DNS."

-It is described on its documentations:
+It is described in its documentation:

-"This is a fully asynchronous TCP library, aimed at enabling trouble-free, multi-connection network environment for Espressif's ESP32 MCUs.
+"This is a fully asynchronous TCP library, aimed at enabling a trouble-free, multi-connection network environment for Espressif's ESP32 MCUs.
 This library is the base for ESPAsyncWebServer"

-It is described on its documentations:
+It is described in its documentation:

 "Async HTTP and WebSocket Server for ESP8266 Arduino"